-Stock Assessments of LCS, SCS, and Prohibited Sharks
+Stock Assessments of Large Coastal and Prohibited Sharks

-The 2005/2006 assessment for the LCS Complex was run according to the SEDAR process.
-The SEDAR 11 Stock Assessment Report (NMFS, 2006b) compiles the new data used in the assessments, the report from the Assessment Workshop, and the final report by the peer reviewers (the Consensus Summary Report).
-This Stock Assessment Report constitutes the best available science.
-The overall assessment process involves three meeting workshops: Data, Assessment, and Review.
-The Data Workshop for the LCS complex was held in Panama City, FL, October 31 through November 4, 2005.
+The 2005/2006 assessment for the LCS Complex was run following, as close as possible, the procedures of the SEDAR process.
+The process involves three meeting workshops: Data, Assessment, and Review.
+The Data Workshop for the LCS complex was held in Panama City, FL, October 31 through November 4, 2005 (LCS05/06: Large coastal shark complex, blacktip and sandbar sharks; Large coastal shark complex data workshop report, 12 January 2006-SEDAR 11).
 Initial data compilations and exploratory analyses for SEDAR assessments were requested from participants in the form of "working documents" to be submitted in advance and evaluated over the course of the workshop.
 Three working groups were established to address the quality and suitability of available data for stock assessment.
 The working groups were: 1) life history, 2) catch statistics, and 3) indices of relative abundance.
 Participants were initially assigned to one of the groups based on their expertise and the type of documents they were submitting; however, participants were allowed to participate in any working group they wished.
 Group rapporteurs reported issues and progress to Data Workshop plenary sessions several times during the week.
 Written reports from the life history and catch statistics working groups were substantially complete by week's end, whereas the indices group report was only in the preliminary stages.
 There was some subsequent editing and further analyses sketched out during the Data Workshop that was completed later.
 Some additional analyses recommended at the Data Workshop were too extensive to allow completion prior to circulation of the Data Workshop report.
 These analyses were reported and evaluated at the Assessment Workshop that was held in February 2006, and reviewed at the Review Workshop in June 2006.
-The results of the assessment were released on July 24, 2006 (71 FR 41774).
-A stock assessment of dusky shark, a prohibited species and candidate for listing under the ESA, was also almost completed and was to be released on May 25, 2006 (71 FR 30123).
+A stock assessment of dusky shark, a prohibited species under the shark FMP and candidate for listing under the Endangered Species Act (ESA), was also almost completed and was to be released in FY06.